eugenia1984/vue-school/README.md

 - events

-3. **Vue Pokemon**: using axios and Pinia to manage data in a Pokemon game.
+3. **Vue Pokemon**: using axios, TypeScript and Composition API to manage data in a Pokemon game.

 ---